Be part of our research

-You can join a range of studies at CPFT to be part of our research.
-Everyone volunteering for research makes a real difference in helping to find new treatments and therapies, and increasing knowledge about different health conditions.
+You can join a range of studies at CPFT to be part of our research or help to shape our studies.
+Everyone volunteering for research makes a real difference in helping to find new treatments and therapies, and increasing knowledge about different physical and mental health conditions.
 Without our amazing volunteers, research at CPFT would not be possible!

 There are lots of ways to be part of research by taking a survey with us, signing up to test a new therapy, volunteering for a clinical trial to find new treatments, or taking part in interviews and tests with researchers.
 You can choose how much time you spend in a study and can leave at any time, and your preferences and confidentiality will always be respected.